openvinotoolkit/openvino/samples/cpp/hello_reshape_ssd/README.md

    omz_downloader --name person-detection-retail-0013
    ```

 3. The `person-detection-retail-0013` model does not need to be converted, since it is already in an appropriate format, so you can skip this step.
-If you want to use another model that is not in the OpenVINO IR or ONNX format, it must be converted with Model Converter:
+If you want to use another model that is not in the OpenVINO IR or ONNX format, you can convert it using the model converter script:
    ```
    omz_converter --name <model_name>
    ```